theodorejb/color-detect/README.md

 Convert color strings to an RGBA array, and determine if the color is light or dark.

 * Includes TypeScript definitions
-* Works with Webpack and Rollup module bundlers, as well as modern browsers
 * No dependencies
+* ES6 module compatible with modern browsers and build tools

 ## Installation